Are nonlocal Lagrangian systems fatally unstable?: Genuine nonlocality.

-A sufficient condition for the product to be absolutely convergent is that the series $\,\displaystyle{ \sum_{n=1}^\infty \frac{1}{\omega_n^2} }\,$ is convergent ---see \cite{Whittaker}.
-In this case the infinite product converges uniformly on any disk $\,|k|<R\,$ in the complex plane and $F(z)$ is an entire function of the complex variable $z\,.$
+A necessary and sufficient condition for the infinite product to be absolutely convergent is that the series $\,\displaystyle{ \sum_{n=1}^\infty \frac{1}{\omega_n^2} }\,$ is convergent ---see \cite{Whittaker}.
+Hence, the infinite product (\ref{PUNL00a}) converges uniformly for any complex value of $k\,$ and $F$ is an entire function.